 Creation Units may be purchased in advance of receipt by the Trust of all or a portion of the applicable Deposit Securities as described below.
 In these circumstances, the initial deposit will have a value greater than the NAV of the Shares on the date the order is placed in proper form since, in addition to available Deposit Securities, cash must be deposited in an amount equal to the sum of (i) the Cash Component, plus (ii) an additional amount of cash equal to a percentage of the value as set forth in the Participant Agreement, of the undelivered Deposit Securities (the "Additional Cash Deposit"), which shall be maintained in a separate non-interest bearing collateral account.
-The Authorized Participant must deposit with the Custodian the Additional Cash Deposit, as applicable, by 3:00 p.m.
+The Authorized Participant must deposit with the Custodian the Additional Cash Deposit, as applicable, by 4:00 p.m.
 Eastern Time for the applicable Fund (or such other time as specified by the Trust) on the contractual settlement date.
 If the applicable Fund or its agents do not receive the Additional Cash Deposit in the appropriate amount, by such time, then the order may be deemed rejected and the Authorized Participant shall be liable to the applicable Fund for losses, if any, resulting therefrom.
-An additional Cash Deposit with the Trust in a amount at least equal to the applicable percentage, as set forth in the Participant Agreement, of the daily market value of the missing Deposit Securities.
+An additional amount of cash shall be required to be deposited with the Trust, pending delivery of the missing Deposit Securities to the extent necessary to maintain the Additional Cash Deposit with the Trust in an amount at least equal to the applicable percentage, as set forth in the Participant Agreement, of the daily market value of the missing Deposit Securities.
 The Participant Agreement will permit the Trust to buy the missing Deposit Securities at any time.
-Authorized Participant swill be deemed to include the amount by which the actual purchase price of the Deposit Securities exceeds the value of such Deposit Securities on the day the purchase.
-These costs will be deemed to include the amount by which the actual purchase price of the Deposit Securities at any time.
-Authorized Participants will be include the amount by which the actual purchase price of the Deposit Securities on the day the purchases.
-These costs will be deemed to include the amount by which the actual purchase price of the Depos
+Authorized Participants will be liable to the Trust for the costs incurred by the Trust in connection with any such purchases.
+These costs will be deemed to include the amount by which the actual purchase price of the Deposit Securities exceeds the value of such Deposit Securities on the day the purchase order was deemed received by the Transfer Agent plus the brokerage and related transaction costs associated with such purchases.
+The Trust will return any unused portion of the Additional Cash Deposit once all of the missing Deposit Securities have been properly received by the Custodian or purchased by the Trust and deposited into the Trust.
+In addition, a transaction fee, as described below under "Creation Transaction Fee," may be charged.
+The delivery of Creation Units so created generally will occur no later than the contractual settlement date.